DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The challenge provided a practical application of foundational and modern web development concepts, reinforcing skills in both HTML structure and CSS styling.

 ---

+#### SIXTH CHALLENGE - creating a flexible two-column layout

+### Course Step Number: 589

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge required the student to create a two-column layout.
+The student successfully used Flexbox and the `flex` property to create columns with unequal widths, demonstrating a key skill in modern, responsive web design.

+##### Insights from Chat Discussion summary

+- The learner demonstrated an excellent understanding of Flexbox by using the `gap` property to add space between the columns, which is a modern and clean approach.
+- This challenge reinforced the best practice of using Flexbox for flexible layouts, a fundamental skill for building modern websites.

+---